ejlp12/aws-workshop-neptune/docs/loading_data.md

 ### Create access key ID and secret access key

-We will load data by sending REST API request to Neptune cluster, so we need a credential for authentication.
+We will load data by sending REST API request to Neptune cluster, so we need a credential for the authentication.

 1. Go to [IAM Console](https://console.aws.amazon.com/iam/home)
 2. Select **User** in the left menu